gvwilson/thirdbit/_posts/2013/2013-10-17-you-keep-using-that-word.md

   and the difficulties those classes encountered:
 </p>
 <blockquote><em>
-  ...an instructor goes through features one by one, and the students reproduce the results.
+  …an instructor goes through features one by one, and the students reproduce the results.
 The class has one- and two-day versions and has been very well received.
 The classes taught at computing centers appear to have a correlation to tool